 https%3A%2F%2Fmrfixitstips.co.uk%2Fapp%2Fuploads%2F2025%2F06%2FChampionship winner odds

-The 2025/26 EFL Championship season is now five games old and, as is typical with this league, there have already been some shock results.
+The 2025/26 EFL Championship season is now in full swing, and as is typical with this league, there have already been some shock results.

 Indeed, the Blades' rivals have suffered from significant financial issues, and can hardly put a senior squad together at this moment in time.
-Sadly, it seems as if the Owls are destined to be relegated down to League One, especially given the fact that they have picked up just one point in their opening five matches.
+However, they have managed to pick up six points so far, so who knows?

 Best EFL Championship outright winner odds